Chief Councillor Chris Roberts

 Bill Stipdonk grew up in Montreal and has a Master’s degree in Applied Economics from the University of Waterloo.
 After working in Toronto for 9 years Bill moved to Victoria in the late 80s where he worked as a Senior Advisor for the Province before branching out on his own.
 Bill has been a negotiator, advisor and policy maker on fiscal and taxation issues since the mid 90s and has worked with numerous Indigenous governments across Canada on a variety of arrangements including sectoral self-government, full self-government and comprehensive final agreements.
 In BC he was part of the teams that completed the Nisga’a, Tla’amin and Lheidli T’enneh treaties and has been working with Wei Wai Kum and Kwiakah First Nations since 2011.

-Kim Puglas is a Wei Wai Kum member and bookkeeper with Eagle Eye Business.
+Nadgeline is a Wei Wai Kum member and the responsible for finance with WKTS.

 Dee Cullon – Archaeologist